 My buddy, Laurie, left for a walkabout a while back.

-He’s stepped away before, and I can’t wait for him to come back again.
+He’s stepped away, and I can’t wait for him to come back again.

 He writes The Adventures of Writing, and also takes pictures.
 Tons of pictures, really good ones, too.
 You might have known him from our banter that lasted comments and comments after some posts.